In this article, I would like to share with all readers about my experience so far working as a freelance electronics engineer.

 How to find work

-As you can imagine, it is paramount for a freelancer or independent contractor to be able to find clients, either steadily or get a single client that can keep sending you more work.
+As you can imagine, it is paramount for a freelance electronics engineer or independent contractor to be able to find clients, either steadily or get a single client that can keep sending you more work.

 There are actually many ways to find a prospective client.
 I think the hardest part is not to find a prospective client but a good/serious client that is responsible and wants to form a long-term relationship.